Stephen Scott Young: Biography

 In May 2012, Young began exhibiting a retrospective of the past twenty-five years of his career painting the Bahamas.
 The opening at Christie's in New York City coincided with the publication of Once Upon an Island: Stephen Scott Young in the Bahamas by art historian William H. Gerdts.

 Young is referred to as "the Winslow Homer of his day," with high-demand work.

 He has been described as "A virtuoso realist in the classic tradition," and "an anomaly on the modern scene."

-Young has been married since 1981 to Anna Farrington, who was a fellow art student at Ringling College of Art and Design in Sarasota, Florida.
+Young has been married since 1981 to Annette Farrington, who was a fellow art student at Ringling College of Art and Design in Sarasota, Florida.
 Farrington is a seventh-generation descendant of Bahamian settlers.
 The couple has two daughters.

 Etchings and silverpoint drawings

 In addition to painting, Young has contributed a significant part of his career to developing the technique of etching and silverpoint drawing.
 Trained in printmaking at the Ringling School of Art and Design, Young keeps a press in his Florida studio.

 In 2007, Young had his first solo etchings exhibition at the Montgomery Museum of Fine Arts in Montgomery, Alabama.

 In 2012, Young exhibited etchings in Adelson Galleries Boston's Post War Works on Paper show.